Medical Massage Therapy Career Path & Outlook — Pros and Cons …

-We want happy and successful students graduating from our schools.
+We want happy and successful students to graduate from our schools.
 The last thing we want is students for whom this is not a good career choice.

 “We” are David Scott Lynn (DSL) and Kyle C. Wright (KCW).

 (It appears the Southeastern Schools management abandoned much or most of what KCW and DSL contributed to the curriculum.
-Therefor, they were no longer delivering the more overtly clinical, medical and structural aspects of the work.)
+Therefore, they were no longer delivering the more overtly clinical, medical, and structural aspects of the work.)

 KCW of course is widely experienced in many other therapeutic approaches, and adds significant depth and breadth, especially extensive clinical / medical experience, to the curriculum and style & method of teaching.